Matheus-Soares-Duarte/xy-inc/README.md

 # xy-inc
-<i>This app was designed to respond to the [Backend Developer Teste of ZUP](https://github.com/ZupIT/zup-test/tree/master/backend/pleno), following the request the same was done in Kotlin language.
+<i>This app was designed to respond to the [ZUP Backend Developer Test](https://github.com/ZupIT/zup-test/tree/master/backend/pleno).
 The text below explains the project, its prerequisites, actions for its implementation and execution.</i> <br>

+## About the project:

+This project was developed, following the request, in Kotlin language.
+Some applications, frameworks and pluggins were used in the development process, like: [Git](https://git-scm.com/), [GitHub](https://github.com/), [Junit](https://junit.org/junit4/), [Maven](https://maven.apache.org/), [Maven Surefire](https://maven.apache.org/surefire/index.html), [Mockito](https://site.mockito.org), [Postgresql](https://www.postgresql.org/download/), [Postman](https://www.getpostman.com/) and [Spring-Boot](https://spring.io/projects/spring-boot).
+To create an API that resolves the order in the [ZUP Backend Developer Test](https://github.com/ZupIT/zup-test/tree/master/backend/pleno).

 ## Actions:
 In this project, there are four possible actions, all related to points of interest (POIs): <br>